-In Bangladesh, natural forests are under constant pressure and have already been significantly been degraded and fragmented.
+- ⇒ In Bangladesh, natural forests are under constant pressure and have already been significantly been degraded and fragmented.
 In an estimate, forest cover in the country has fallen by more than 50% since 1970.
 This situation is threatening the value of these forests as habitat for biodiversity and for provision of vital environmental services.
-If this trend continues, it will soon result in a serious ecological catastrophe and a declining spiral of production and productivity irreversibly detrimental to the livelihood of people living in and around the WS, historically dependent on them.
-Therefore, there is an urgent need to reduce or reverse the detrimental impact on forest biodiversity and maintain resource sustainability through improved management and creating alternate livelihood opportunities for people dependent on forest resources.

-The concern for biodiversity assets in the country has a long history and Bangladesh has a strong commitment to the cause of biodiversity conservation from the national, regional and global perspective as reflected in its endorsement and ratification of many national, regional and international conventions, treaties, protocols etc. related to biodiversity conservation.

-The alarming situation in forest degradation in the country and the governments commitment to national and international community, spurred government effort to designate and establish a number of protected areas, (including National Park, Wildlife Sanctuary and Game Reserve,) with biodiversity significance under the provision of Wildlife Preservation Act, 1973.
+If this trend continues, it will soon result in a serious ecological catastrophe and a declining spiral of production and productivity irreversibly detrimental to the livelihood of people living in and around the RKWS, historically dependant on them.
+Therefore, there is an urgent need to reduce or reverse the detrimental impact on forest biodiversity and maintain resource sustainability through improved management and creating alternate livelihood opportunities for people dependent on forest resources. - ⇒ The concern for biodiversity assets in the country has a long history and Bangladesh has a strong commitment to the cause of biodiversity conservation from the national, regional and global perspective as reflected in its endorsement and ratification of many national, regional and international conventions, treaties, protocols etc. related to biodiversity conservation. - ⇒ The alarming situation in forest degradation in the country and the governments commitment to national and international community, spurred government effort to designate and establish a number of protected areas, (including National Park, Wildlife Sanctuary and Game Reserve,) with biodiversity significance under the provision of Wildlife Preservation Act, 1973.
 But there has been a little change in the degrading situation of these PAs with regard to biodiversity and its environmental services.
-Poor governance and lack of appropriate and pragmatic management regimes for these PAs has been linked to the failure in PA management in the country.

-Responding to the urgent need to address the forest conservation and related economic opportunity creation, the US Government and Government of Bangladesh elaborated and signed a Strategic Objective (SO 6) Grant Agreement to improve management of open water and tropical forest resources.
-This agreement sets target for improving forest management

-In the context of the agreement, the Forest Department has worked with USAID to jointly develop a project, called Co-management of Tropical Forest Resources of Bangladesh., to accelerate and consolidate protected area management and more active local participation in forest resource management.
-The Forest Department and USAID recognize the need for the continued effort to manage the forest resources of Bangladesh and has set long-term greater vision with renaming the project as Nishorgo Support Project.

-The Nishorgo Support Project (NSP) is to demonstrate a replicable case for establishing a good governance system that will ensure sustainable management of protected areas of Bangladesh, while working in a number of selected pilot protected areas.
-Specifically, the project is designed to develop, promote and implement forest co-management model, to halt and/or reverse degrading trend in forest resources and its habitats, reduce unsustainable practices, bring about changes in policy environment in favor of co-management, strengthen stakeholders capacity in natural resource management, improve livelihood of local poor people in order to curb dependency on forest resources.
+Poor governance and lack of appropriate and pragmatic management regimes for these PAs has been linked to the failure in PA management in the country. - ⇒ Responding to the urgent need to address the forest conservation and related economic opportunity creation, the US Government and Government of Bangladesh elaborated and signed a Strategic Objective (SO 6) Grant Agreement to improve management of open water and tropical forest resources.
+This agreement sets target for improving forest management - ⇒ In the context of the agreement, the Forest Department has worked with USAID to jointly develop a project, called Co-management of Tropical Forest Resources of Bangladesh, to accelerate and consolidate protected area management and more active local participation in forest resource management.
+The Forest Department and USAID recognize the need for the continued effort to manage the forest resources of Bangladesh and has set long-term greater vision with renaming the project as NSP and now Integrated Protected Area Co-Management. - ⇒ The Integrated Protected Area Co-Management Project is a continuation of NSP and MACH project.
+The project is to demonstrate a replicable case for establishing a good governance system that will ensure sustainable management of protected areas of Bangladesh, while working in a number of selected pilot protected areas.
+Specifically, the project is designed to scale up forest & wetland co-management model, to halt and/or reverse degrading trend in forest and wetland resources and its habitats, reduce unsustainable practices, bring about changes in policy environment in favor of co-management, strengthen stakeholders capacity in natural resource management, improve livelihood of local poor people in order to curb dependency on forest resources.

-1.2 Information Needs of NSP and Logical Basis for Conducting PRA/RRA
+1.2 Information Needs of IPAC and Logical Basis for Conducting PRA/RRA